Wall Cracks 8-17-07 Pete Ramey

 2) Invading the healthy 1/2-3/4-inch thick callused sole plane - at all - EVER.

 Pretty simple to say, but accomplishing these goals in the real world takes finesse and experience.
-Even then, you’ll go too far on an occasional horse and cause heel sensitivity or compensation.
+Even then, you’ll go too far on an occasional horse and cause heel sensitivity or toe-first compensation.
 Just be sure you’re paying attention and don’t do it to the same horse again.
 Watch the horse move before and after trimming and more importantly, read the wear pattern in the bare hoof or shoe.
 A horse that is moving correctly will wear the shoe or hoof evenly all the way around.
 A hoof or shoe that is landing toe-first will wear more at the toe.
 The reason this is more accurate than watching the horse move, is that in the wear pattern you see the horse’s whole world, not just the moment you lead him out and the terrain you choose to lead him on.

-Read http://www.hoofrehab.com/HeelHeight.html for important details.
+Readhttp://www.hoofrehab.com/HeelHeight.html for important details.

 The toes can also prevent heel-first impact.
 If the walls are separated from P3, there are usually keratin cells piled between the dermal and epidermal laminae (lamellar wedge).
 At ground level this can look like sole, but x-rays, or usually closer inspection will reveal a distinct difference between lamellar wedge and sole at ground level.
 Usually in these cases you’ll see the “footprint” of P3 on the bottom of the foot, with everything outside that “footprint” being lamellar wedge.
 Unless the sole is thin (less than 1/2-inch) it is important to relieve the pressure on that lamellar wedge at ground level with a slight (15-20 degree) bevel or “rocker” that begins ¼-inch outside the true sole.
 Don’t cut sole; just lamellar wedge.
-Read http://www.hoofrehab.com/Breakover.html for important details and exceptions.
+Readhttp://www.hoofrehab.com/Breakover.html for important details and exceptions.

 This is important to heel-first impact, because of the laws of hoof flight.
 Much like throwing a baseball, if the hoof leaves the ground vertically (as it must to step over a stretched-forward toe) it will travel higher, but won’t fly very far.
 The resulting short stride forces a toe-first impact because there is not enough limb extension.
-If you can get the effective breakover back where it would be if the walls were well connected, the foot can stay on the ground longer, thus leave the ground at a lower angle and thus will fly farther.
+If you can get the effective breakover back where it would be if the walls were well-connected, the foot can stay on the ground longer, thus leave the ground at a lower angle and thus will fly farther.
 The result is a longer stride, and unless the heels are sore, the horse will land heel-first.

 If the horse is sensitive in the back of the foot due to underdeveloped lateral cartilages, underdeveloped digital cushions, thrush, etc. or if the soles are thin or if the terrain is hard, fit the horse in hoof boots with padded insoles.
 If this provides proper movement, exercise them this way as much as possible.
 A pea gravel loafing area is a magical addition for these horses as well.
-Read http://www.hoofrehab.com/GloveMod.html and http://www.hoofrehab.com/BootArticle.htm for details.
+Readhttp://www.hoofrehab.com/GloveMod.html and http://www.hoofrehab.com/BootArticle.htm for details.

 Another important tool for growing out wall cracks: Equicasts.
 These are particularly useful when a crack spits all the way up into the coronet and instability results, with the two sections of wall moving at the coronet on loading.
 These walls will have to be completely unloaded at ground-level for correct regrowth to be possible.
 This puts tremendous pressure on the sole, which can be dangerous.
 The Equicasts - a specialized casting material wrapped below the hairline - can protect the sole while simultaneously stabilizing the crack long enough for new, correct growth to begin.
-Read http://www.hoofrehab.com/Hoofcast.html for important details.
+Readhttp://www.hoofrehab.com/Hoofcast.html for important details.

 Fungi don’t usually bother healthy hooves, but let them get established in a wall crack and they can eat their way upward faster than the horse can grow healthy hoof down.
 This effect should be suspected any time a crack acts “stubborn” about growing out.
 When I suspect this, I put my customers on an anti-fungal soaking program.
 No topical solution well help at all.
 You just have to soak, or you'll be looking at those same cracks in ten years.
-The best products in my opinion are White Lightning and Clean Trax; both available through farrier supply houses.
-Another favorite of mine is 50/50 apple cider vinegar/water soaks, 3-4 times per week, for thirty minutes (buy soaking boots to make this easy).
-It may be inferior to the commercial products (maybe not) but I seem to get better results, probably because it is cheap enough for repeated applications.

-I can’t help mentioning though, that I often use Lysol Concentrate mixed precisely to the directions for cleaning a bathroom floor (no stronger).
+I can’t help mentioning, that I often use Lysol Concentrate mixed precisely to the directions for cleaning a bathroom floor (no stronger).
 I shouldn’t mention it because it is inconsistent with the labeling, but I’ve used it on hundreds of horses and have never seen or heard of a negative effect.
-Again, I think that one reason it is so effective is that it's cheap enough that people will actually repeat it over and over, rather than the "one or two chances" they'll typically give a more expensive product.
+Like the ACV soaks, I think that one reason it is so effective is that it's cheap enough that people will actually repeat it over and over, rather than the "one or two chances" they'll typically give a more expensive product.
 It makes a soapy water that kills fungus, yeast and bacteria without harming living tissue or drying out the skin or hooves.
 Elegantly simple and it works.
 I typically have my customers use soaking boots to soak the hooves 3-4 times a week for 30 minutes.
 I use it for wall cracks, white line disease and thrush.

 Additionally, when you see horses with multiple superficial cracks all over the hoof wall, fungus is usually the culprit.
 It is important to realize this because many people mistake this for dry feet and put oil on the hooves.
 This seals the fungi into a dark, wet, anaerobic environment and maximizes their “horse-eating” capabilities.
 Constant changes from wet to dry contribute to this, so drying up the environment is the best cure.
 If I can open the superficial cracks without excessively thinning the wall, I often will.